lyokha/nginx-haskell-module/docs/old-readme/README.md

 Note that the initialization hook gets run automatically, without the need for any Nginx directives to control it.

+The initialization hook can be used in the *sysread* trick for passing sensitive data from the master process to worker processes.
+When directive *haskell program_options* contains arguments with prefix *--sysread:* followed by an argument with a path (e.g. *--sysread:ca /path/to/ca.crt*) then the master process will read the file found by the path and substitute its content in the second argument instead of the path.
+The data keeps alive during the call to the initialization hook and gets garbled afterwards.
+Note that the file content should preferably be an ascii text because a zero byte occurred in it will truncate data.

 C plugins with low level access to the Nginx request object
 -----------------------------------------------------------